 Patients on stable repeat medication can also opt for the “Batch Prescribing Scheme” which allows the patient to have an annual supply of prescriptions which are taken to the chemist of your choice.

 Drug prescribing: The practice has a policy not to issue repeat prescriptions for benzodiazepine medications such as Diazepam and Temazepam .
 Anyone in need of such medication will be referred to our local drug support services.

 PLEASE NOTE PATIENTS CAN NO LONGER ORDER REPEAT MEDICATION BY TELEPHONE DUE TO SIGNIFICANT EVENTS

-- Order 27/4 Online via the link at the top of this page (need to register)
+- Order 27/4 Online via the link at the top of this page (before using this for the first time you will need to contact the Surgery to register)

 - Patients can now nominate their regular pharmacy.
 Prescriptions will then transfer via the secure NHS internet to your chosen Pharmacy.
 This is quick and secure and allows prescriptions to be traced.
 If your repeat is transferred electronically then the pharmacy will give you a repeat sheet to use to reorder—this means you no longer need to come to the surgery to collect your prescription.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.